UK Student Visa: Application Rules, Work Opportunities and the Key Changes of 2025–2026

 -

-You book a biometrics appointment at the UK visa center in Bishkek.
+You book a biometrics appointment at the UK visa centre in Bishkek.

 -

-You upload the supporting documents (finances, language certificate, passport, sometimes the results of a tuberculosis test if it is required for your country of residence).
+You upload the supporting documents (finances, language certificate, passport and, sometimes, the results of a tuberculosis test if one is required for your country of residence).

 Working While You Study: Opportunities and Strict Limits

-The British student visa offers quite competitive opportunities for part-time work, but within clear bounds.
-During the semester, students on Bachelor's and Master's programs may work no more than 20 hours a week.
-For students on programs below Bachelor's level (for example, Foundation), the limit is 10 hours a week.
-This is a combined limit for any paid work, and the count runs strictly from Monday to Sunday — you cannot exceed the limit even by an hour.
-Volunteering (unpaid work) may fall outside this limit, but it is important to check the status of the specific activity with your institution's international office.
+The British student visa offers fairly competitive scope for part-time work, but within clear bounds.
+During term, students on Bachelor's and Master's programmes may work no more than 20 hours a week.
+For students on programmes below Bachelor's level (for example, a Foundation), the limit is 10 hours a week.
+This is a combined limit for any paid work, and the count runs strictly from Monday to Sunday — you cannot exceed it even by an hour.
+Volunteering (unpaid work) may fall outside this limit, but do check the status of the specific activity with your institution's international office.
 The rule also applies to periods of dissertation writing, when there may be no formal classes on campus — the immigration service still counts this as study time.
-During holidays (the official holidays provided for by your program, for example the Christmas or summer holidays for Master's students) you can work full-time without an hourly limit.
-If your program includes a work placement as a mandatory element of study, those hours count as study rather than work, and the limits do not apply to them.
+During the holidays (the official breaks set out in your programme, such as the Christmas or summer holidays for Master's students) you can work full-time with no hourly limit.
+If your programme includes a work placement as a compulsory element of study, those hours count as study rather than work, and the limits do not apply to them.

 Graduate Route: Post-Study Work

-One of the UK's main advantages is the ability to stay in the country after graduation through the Graduate Route (the «university graduate» visa).
-Under current rules, Bachelor's and Master's graduates can obtain 2 years, and PhD graduates — 3 years, to work or look for work in any field without the need for sponsorship from an employer.
-However, there is an important change here: for applications submitted from 1 January 2027, the term for Bachelor's and Master's graduates is reduced to 18 months.
-That is, if you finish your studies and apply for the Graduate route before this date, you fall under the old, longer conditions.
-As for PhD holders, their term of three years remains unchanged.
-After the Graduate route you can switch to a Skilled Worker visa if you find an employer willing to sponsor your visa.
+One of the UK's main advantages is the chance to stay in the country after graduation through the Graduate route (the «university graduate» visa).
+Under current rules, Bachelor's and Master's graduates can obtain 2 years, and PhD graduates 3 years, to work or look for work in any field without needing sponsorship from an employer.
+There is an important change here, though: for applications submitted from 1 January 2027, the term for Bachelor's and Master's graduates is reduced to 18 months.
+In other words, if you finish your studies and apply for the Graduate route before that date, you fall under the old, longer terms.
+The three-year term for PhD holders remains unchanged.
+After the Graduate route you can switch to a Skilled Worker visa if you find an employer willing to sponsor you.

 Family

-Since January 2024 a strict restriction has been in force: most students (Bachelor's students and students on regular Master's programs) cannot bring family members (partners or children) with them to the UK.
-An exception is made only for PhD and research programs, as well as for students funded by government scholarships.
+Since January 2024 a strict restriction has applied: most students (Bachelor's students and students on regular Master's programmes) cannot bring family members (partners or children) with them to the UK.
+The only exception is for PhD and research programmes, as well as for students funded by government scholarships.

 Maintaining Your Status and Compliance

-Having obtained the student visa, you are required to attend classes regularly and maintain academic progress — universities are obliged to track your attendance and exclude those who break the rules.
-You are required to notify the university of any change of address within 14 days.
-Breaching visa conditions (for example, working beyond the 20-hours-a-week limit) can lead to visa cancellation, deportation and refusal of future UK visas.
-In addition, holders of a student visa are not entitled to access state social benefits (public funds).
+Once you hold the student visa, you must attend classes regularly and maintain academic progress — universities are obliged to track your attendance and remove those who break the rules.
+You must notify the university of any change of address within 14 days.
+Breaching the visa conditions (for example, working beyond the 20-hours-a-week limit) can lead to visa cancellation, deportation and the refusal of future UK visas.
+Holders of a student visa are also not entitled to state social benefits (public funds).

 Pitfalls and Realities

-The first thing to pay attention to is the dates.
-The financial funds must sit in the account for exactly 28 days, and the last date in the statement must be no more than 31 days before the application is submitted.
-Any error here is an almost guaranteed refusal.
-Second — the CAS must be issued no earlier than 6 months before the application; if you delay, the document will become outdated.
-Third — the Graduate route is becoming shorter, but this does not mean the opportunities are closing: many students manage to find work in the first six months after graduation.
-Finally, fourth — financial solvency: British consular officers strictly check the origin of funds, so transfers to the account a few days before applying can raise questions.
+The first thing to watch is the dates.
+The funds must sit in the account for exactly 28 days, and the last date in the statement must be no more than 31 days before the application is submitted.
+Any slip here is an almost guaranteed refusal.
+Second, the CAS must be issued no earlier than 6 months before the application; leave it too long and the document will lapse.
+Third, the Graduate route is getting shorter, but that does not mean the opportunities are closing — many students manage to find work within the first six months after graduation.
+Fourth, financial solvency: British consular officers check the origin of funds strictly, so transfers into the account a few days before applying can raise questions.
 It is better for the money to have been in the account for at least 3–4 months.

 Conclusion

-The UK student visa is a logical and predictable system.
-For all the changes, the country remains one of the most attractive destinations: 20 hours of part-time work a week, official internships as part of your studies, holidays with no hourly limit and, most importantly, the Graduate route for 1.5–3 years after graduation, allowing you to calmly look for work and build a career.
-Yes, the term for Bachelor's and Master's graduates is being cut, but that does not negate the main point: a British degree grants a year and a half of legal stay — enough to prove yourself to an employer, gain experience and, if necessary, switch to a work visa.
+The UK student visa is a logical, predictable system.
+For all the changes, the country remains one of the most attractive destinations: 20 hours of part-time work a week, official internships as part of your studies, holidays with no hourly limit and, above all, the Graduate route for 1.5–3 years after graduation, giving you time to look for work and build a career.
+Yes, the term for Bachelor's and Master's graduates is being cut, but that does not change the essentials: a British degree grants a year and a half of legal stay — enough to prove yourself to an employer, gain experience and, if needed, switch to a work visa.
 The key things are to submit your documents on time, confirm your finances correctly and choose your institution carefully: only universities with a good reputation and the status of a reliable sponsor guarantee trouble-free visa renewal.

-If you still have questions about a specific university, the financial requirements, or you would like to select the best study option in the UK in light of the current visa rules, get in touch with our specialists.
-We will help you make sense of all the nuances and build a strategy that leads to a British degree without unnecessary stress.
+If you still have questions about a particular university or the financial requirements, or you would like to choose the best study option in the UK in light of the current visa rules, get in touch with our specialists.
+We will help you make sense of all the details and build a strategy that leads to a British degree without unnecessary stress.